Concierge Benefits Advisory

 In-person enrollment walkthrough

-Wil or Viviana on site for open enrollment.
+Your dedicated advisor on site for open enrollment.
 Group meeting, then one-on-ones with anyone who has a specific question.
 Same week the carrier locks the rates.

-Year-round access to Viviana
+Year-round advisor access

 Sample enrollment-week timeline